solliancenet/microsoft-postgresql-developer-guide/artifacts/04-AKS/README.md

     az aks get-credentials --name "pgsqldev$suffix" --resource-group $resourceGroupName
     ```

-3. Run the following commands to deploy the containers (be sure to update the variable values):
+3. Run the following commands to deploy the containers (be sure to update the variable values).
+Note that you must be able to create rbac in the Microsoft Entra tenant to run these commands.
+If you do not have this access, you will need to enable the anonymous access to the container registry using (`az acr update --name myregistry --anonymous-pull-enabled false`):

     ```powershell
     $acr = Get-AzContainerRegistry -Name $acrName -ResourceGroupName $resourceGroupName;